 Meaningful “experience gifts” that build memories

 Have you heard the saying, “give memories, not things”?
 It’s a fairly popular saying in the Hygge philosophy but you don’t have to be a minimalist to appreciate it.
 Experience-centric gifts allow your children to make memories that last throughout their entire lives.
 Most of us can’t remember what we got for Christmas when we were, say, 10 years old, but we do fondly remember the family vacation we took that year!
 If you need some inspiration, check out some great experience gift ideas below.

 1. A family vacation

 Take all the money that you would have spent on random toys & other gifts and spend it on a family vacation instead!
-The great thing about this idea, you can spend as little or as much as you want.
-For example, if your typical holiday budget is in the thousands, go ahead and book a week-long trip to Disney or a cruise vacation.
+The great thing about this idea is you can spend as little or as much as you want.
+For example, if your typical holiday budget is in the thousands, go ahead and book a week-long trip to Europe or a cruise vacation.
 On the other hand, if you only have a few hundred dollars for your holiday budget, use it for a weekend getaway to a town nearby.

 2. A fun class

-Whether you take a fun painting class together as a family or let your child take those tennis lessons he’s been begging for, this experience-based gift not only helps create memories but gives them skills they can use later in life.
+Whether you take a fun painting class together as a family or let your child take those tennis lessons he’s been begging for, this experience-based gift not only helps create memories but gives them life skills they can use later in life.
 If you’re not sure where to look for classes, check your local community college or technical school.
 Many offer workshops and non-credit classes for all ages, including kids as young as five.

 3. A family membership